madpelsm/Grondmechanica/README.md

 <h6>Then define a point relative to the position of the load, in which you want to calculate the consolidation.</h6>
 <h3>Solid types</h3>
 Positions of the solid layers are relative, but <b>the order in which entries are made are important.</b> Layers do not overlap automaticly.
 E.g. if the entry says upper limit Z1, lower limit Z2, then the thickness will be calculated and that is what will be used in the calculations.
+Also note that the position of the water table has to be correct relative to the ground layer.
 There is no autosort.
 </br>
 <b>It is expected that one starts with the top layer and works his way down to the bottom layer</b>